Lindisfarne

 Health performance in Lindisfarne is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Lindisfarne faces significant health challenges based on AreaSearch's assessment conducted in 2021.
+Lindisfarne faces significant health challenges based on AreaSearch's assessment.

-Mortality rates and chronic condition prevalence were high, with common health conditions prevalent across all age groups but more so among older cohorts.
-Private health cover was present in approximately 52% of the total population (~3,551 people), slightly higher than the average SA2 area.
-The most common medical conditions were arthritis (12.2%) and mental health issues (10.2%).
-Conversely, 61.0% of residents reported no medical ailments, compared to 65.5% across Greater Hobart.
-Health outcomes among working-age residents were broadly typical.
-However, Lindisfarne had a higher proportion of seniors aged 65 and over at 28.7% (1,941 people) compared to Greater Hobart's 19.9%.
-Health outcomes among seniors presented some challenges, ranking lower nationally than the broader population.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.
+Private health cover is slightly higher than average at approximately 52% of the total population (~3,493 people).
+The most common medical conditions are arthritis (12.2%) and mental health issues (10.2%).
+However, 61.0% of residents report having no medical ailments, compared to 65.5% across Greater Hobart.
+Health outcomes among the working-age population are typical.
+Lindisfarne has a higher proportion of seniors aged 65 and over at 28.7%, compared to Greater Hobart's 20.0%.
+While health outcomes among seniors present some challenges, they rank lower nationally than the broader population.

 Frequently Asked Questions - Health